jan-cieslik/cancer_informatics/docs/learning_R/ggplot_themes.md

 ```
 This will make all new plots have a black and white theme.

-::: info
+:::info
-The `theme_set()` allows us to set a new default theme that will be used for all subsequent plots in the current R session.
+The `theme_set()` function allows us to set a new default theme that will be used for all subsequent plots in the current R session.
 :::

 ## Updating Themes with `theme_update()`